googlemaps/android-maps-compose/README.md

 You can learn more about all the extensions provided by this library by reading the [reference documents][Javadoc].

+## Contributing

+Contributions are welcome and encouraged!
+See [contributing] for more info.

 ## Support

 Encounter an issue while using this library?